Ezhava: Customs

 Ezhavas adopted different patterns of behavior in family system across Kerala.
 Those living in southern Travancore tended to meld the different practices that existed in the other parts of Kerala.
 The family arrangements of northern Malabar were matrilineal with patrilocal property arrangements, whereas in northern Travancore they were matrilineal but usually matrilocal in their arrangements for property.
 Southern Malabar saw a patrilineal system but partible property.

 These arrangements were reformed by legislation, for Malabar in 1925 and for Travancore in 1933.
 The process of reform was more easily achieved for the Ezhavas than it was for the Nairs, another Hindu caste in Kerala who adopted matrilineal arrangements; the situation for the Nairs was complicated by a traditional matrilocal form of living called taravadu and by their usually much higher degree of property ownership.
 That said, certainly by the 1880s, the Ezhavas appear increasingly to have tried to adopt Nair practises in a bid to achieve a similar status.
 Robin Jeffrey notes that their women began to prefer the style of jewellery worn by Nairs to that which was their own tradition.
 Further, since Nairs cremated their dead, Ezhavas attempted to cremate at least the oldest member of their family, although cost usually meant that the remainder were buried.
 Other aspirational changes included building houses in the Nair tharavad style and making claims that they had had an equal standing as a military class until the nineteenth century.

 Polygamy was practised in within certain parts of Ezhava community, but has since died out.
 There are several proposed arguments for this, the Valiyagraman Ezhavas argue that they practised it for economic reasons, the argument that the older brother would marry first, and share his wife with his younger brother(s) until they could afford to marry.
 It was also common for one of the brothers to be away for long periods of time.

-Following the British settlement in Kerala, some Thiyya families in Thalassery,were taken as concubines by ruling british administrative officers,mostly of which Resident ministers who were in charge of Malabar District and subsequently had children.
-This community was referred to as "white Thiyyas".These liaisons were considered as "dishonorable" and "degrading" to the samudhayam (community), and were excluded from the community.
-Most of these women and children had converted to Christianity.
-The Thiyyas in northern Malabar generally had a better relationship with colonizers than the Hindus in other parts of the country.
-This was due in part, to the fact that the British would employ Thiyyas, but Kerala's local princes wouldn't.
+Following the British settlement in what became Kerala, some Thiyya families in Thalassery were taken as concubines by British administrative officers who were in charge of Malabar District.
+Children resulted from these relationships and were referred to as "white Thiyyas".
+These liaisons were considered as "dishonourable" and "degrading" to the Thiyya community and were excluded from it.
+Most of these women and children became Christians.
+The Thiyyas in northern Malabar generally had a better relationship with colonisers than the Hindus in other parts of the country.
+This was due in part to the fact that the British would employ Thiyyas but local princes would not.